-Here’s a handy Excel worksheet for visitors to Europe.
+Here’s a handy Excel worksheet for visitors to Europe, including UK citizens from 1 January 2021.
 It’ll help you stay within the legal limits for ‘short stays’ by visitors to the EU Schengen zone.

 Most visitors to Europe are allowed to stay in the Schengen group of countries for 90 days out of the previous 180 days.
 It’s a rolling calculation with no ‘reset’ like some other countries.